gb0808/beatblox_midi/README.md

 # beatblox_midi
-This crate help with parsing data from .mid files and returns a format compatible with netsblox.
+This crate helps with parsing data from .mid files and returns a format compatible with netsblox.

 [crate.io page](https://crates.io/search?q=beatblox_midi)